 You have the choice of working with either an independent agent or a captive agent.

-For example, Colonial Penn is only sold through its captive agents while Mutual Of Omaha is sold through licensed independent agents.
+For example, Colonial Penn is only sold through its captive agents, while certain Mutual Of Omaha final expense plans are sold through licensed independent agents.
 These independent agents have the ability to represent multiple companies.

-Working with an independent agent who can compare several different carriers on your behalf is your best option.
+Working with an independent agent who can compare several different final expense insurance companies on your behalf is your best option.
 This will save you time and money.

-It is wise to get an idea of how much your end-of-life costs will be as well as your monthly budget.
+It is wise to get an idea of how much your final expenses will be and your monthly budget.
 This will determine how much coverage you need and what you are willing to spend to get it.

-To get a ballpark estimate you can get a no-obligation instant quote on this page by filling out your basic information.
-This will give you an idea of the cost compared to the coverage amount.
+To get a ballpark estimate, you can get instant quotes on this page by filling out the basic information.

-If you decide that this is the right decision and you wish to move forward your agent will assist you in completing the application.
+If you decide that this is the right decision and wish to move forward, your agent will help you complete the application.